-Cameroonians tend to emphasize the importance of groups-extended family, ethnic or religious affiliations, and even same-age classmates-over individuals.
+Cameroonians tend to emphasize the importance of groups extended family, ethnic or religious affiliations, and even sameage classmates-over individuals.
 Personal relationships and networks are crucial to maintaining social status, as group members share in each other's success, regardless of whether they have earned it (see p1 of Family and Kinship).
-Thus, wellpaid Cameroonians distribute their wealth and are expected to help other aroup members succeed through preferential "group hirina.
-This first" mentality helps explain the existence widespread nepotism and ethnic favoritism Cameroon.
-By helping one's own group get ahead, successful members get a return on their investment and benefit from their group's social and professional connections.
+Thus, wellone's own group get ahead, successful members get a return on their investment and benefit from their group's social and professional connections.